 - Don’t be afraid to think small about your big news.

 While your announcement may be huge for your company, reporters may not always see it the same way you do.
 If this is the case, tie your news to something bigger going on in the world or your industry.
 You can also look at smaller news outlets.
 Plenty of national news stories are first printed or aired in local outlets.

 - Start early.

 Don’t wait until the last minute to announce your news.
 Get reporters primed and ready months in advance.
 For example, you can host industry events throughout the year.
 Invite other business leaders to discuss trends and topics in your field and give journalists the opportunity to learn and make connections.
 Then, when you have news to share, reporters will remember your helpfulness and be more receptive.

 - Hire a PR firm to help you.

 In the minefield that is media relations, you need someone to guide you and prevent reputation-crushing mistakes.
 A smart PR firm can help you determine the newsworthiness of your information and get maximum exposure.

 At Axia Public Relations, media relations are what we do best.
 We use proven PR techniques to get media visibility for your company and communicate your value to journalists.
-To find out more, contact us or download our free e-book Learn Media Relations from the Media.
+To find out more, contact us or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.